msfninja/wcs/README.md

 "port": "83",
 ```

-You can change its value to any valid port any time and save the file for changes to apply (or maybe you have to restart the server as well).
+You can change its value to any valid port any time and save the file for changes to apply (maybe you have to restart the server as well).

 ### Setting a new PIN-code (and port)